- Preparing for court

 When you are sentenced there are many things that will happen:

-- the prosecutor will give the magistrate a document setting out what happened when the offence was committed and your criminal and/or driving history (if you have a history)
+- the prosecutor will give the magistrate a document setting out what happened when the offence was committed (the fact sheet) and your criminal and/or driving history (if you have a history)

 - the magistrate will read the documents